 “I submit that the New Right combines three powerful trend patterns that recur in American history and politics.
 First, to some measure it is an extension of the Wallace movement, and as such represents a current expression of the ongoing populism of the white lower middle classes, principally in the South and West.… Second, the New Right is closely allied with the sometimes potent right-to-life or antiabortion movement, the current version, perhaps, of the great one-issue moral crusades of the American past.… And this one-issue element, in turn, folds into the third phenomenon—the possible fourth occurrence of the religious revivals or ‘Great Awakenings’ that have swept across the land since the middle of the eighteenth century.
 If so, the religious wing of the New Right may be the political wing of a major national awakening.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. How did Daniel Bell describe the roots of modern conservatism as well as its possible effects?